Skip to main content

 Find out about the support we offer

-We have a comprehensive range of support schemes available to help students succeed at Durham.
+We offer a comprehensive range of support and entry routes to help students from less advantaged and underrepresented backgrounds succeed at Durham.

 Considering applying to Durham?